logicnow/macSilentInstall/README.md

 'site' is the site of the above client that you wish to assign to the computer running this script

 Adding '--registeronly' will skip the download/install and simply register the agent

+Adding '--rc' will download and install the newest Release Candidate version of the agent

 Bear that in mind with this deployment method your password may be sent in clear text.
 We recommend setting up a new SuperUser account and/or logging in to the Dashboard with that, and then setting your Agent Key user to not be able to access the dashboard.
 Then use the Agent Key credentials in this script.